vitmetmoi/E-Commerce/README.md

 - The backend uses Babel to enable modern JavaScript features
 - Authentication is handled with JWT tokens and secure cookies
 - The system uses Sequelize ORM for database interactions, supporting both MySQL and PostgreSQL
+- Included both pagination and infinity scroll for reduce time from fetching data.